Jefferson, Louisiana: Public libraries

 Jefferson Parish Library operates the Rosedale Library in Jefferson.
-A Greek revival plantation house named "Rosedale," established in 1838, used to occupy the present day site of the library.
-In 1978 two fires destroyed the house, which was 140 years old.
+A Greek-revival plantation house named "Rosedale," established in 1838, formerly stood on the present-day site of the library.
+Two fires in 1978 destroyed the 140-year-old house.
 The library was established in 1986.

 Healthcare

 Ochsner Medical Center of the Ochsner Health System is in Jefferson CDP.

 Notable people

 Old Jefferson was home to jazz musicians Johnny Wiggs and William "Baba" Ridgely.
+It is also the home of House Majority Whip Steve Scalise.